deviserops/notify/README.md

       For Title               notify__title           This will be default title based on type
       ```

-* There is no dependency unless you need to customize your custom html in notify
+* There is no dependency unless you need to customize your custom html in notify (required css only dependency)

 ### Contribution guidelines ###